jbonato1/ASTRA/README.md

 -->
 This code has been developed with Python 3.6.7, Pytorch 1.1 with CUDA 10.1.
 All the packages are listed in the requirements.txt

+**UPDATE** Dockerfile has been updated with python3.10, Pytorch 2.2 with CUDA 12.2.
+All the packages are listed in the requirements.txt

 ## Installer
 Installer can be used to install all the fundamental packages used in ASTRA if python 3.6.7 is already installed.
 If you need to